Jimmy Hill: Footballing legacy and public image

 Hill had a reputation as a moderniser and all-round innovator in football: as well as helping abolish the players' maximum wage, he commissioned the first English all-seater stadium at Highfield Road, lifted a ban on media interviews, introduced the first electronic scoreboard in 1964, the first colour matchday programme and in 1965 Coventry were the first club to show a live match via CCTV on four giant screens.
 He has been credited with the introduction of the three points for a win system, pioneered by The Football Association in 1981.
 He was also credited with the idea of using a panel of football pundits for the 1970 World Cup.

 While long regarded as a cornerstone of televised football in England, Hill was often held in disdain by Scottish football fans, who regularly sang derisory songs about him.
 Seen by them as being belittling and dismissive about Scottish football, Hill said in 1982 in an interview with the Glasgow Evening Times, "In no way am I anti-Scots, although I know that's how I'm looked on.
 I think that as a nation you need somebody to hate, and I seem to fit the bill pretty well."

 In 1972, Arsenal were hosting Liverpool at Highbury on 16 September, when linesman Dennis Drewitt pulled a muscle and was unable to continue.
 FA rules state that the match could not be completed without a referee and two linesmen, so the game was in danger of being abandoned.
 The matchday announcer put a message over the loudspeaker asking if anyone was a qualified referee and would volunteer to run the line.
 Hill was a qualified referee and had been at Highbury that day as a spectator.
 He quickly donned a tracksuit before stepping in for the injured Drewitt.

 Memorial garden

-A garden in Hill's honour was opened in 2006 outside Coventry City's arena Ricoh Arena.
+A garden in Hill's honour was opened in 2006 outside Coventry City's Ricoh Arena.
 A new memorial garden twice the size of the old was revealed on 30 April 2016 before the game against Sheffield United.